GyroxCode/flappy-test/README.md

 # flappy-test
-an open source, heavily scuffed reimagination of the classic game flappy bird
+an open source, and heavily scuffed reimagination of the classic game flappy bird